4k1k0/homepage/README.md

 You are free to contribute with themes and suggestions.

 ## Configuration
+You can get the font [here](http://font.ubuntu.com/).
+Or you can install it using the terminal and your distro's package manager.

 You have to change the value of the 'files' variable in the script.js with the number of images in the img/ directory -this repo has only 5-.
 The images has to be ***png*** and their names has to be like this: 1.png 2.png, 3.png and please don't use 4K images... it's just a browser.

 You can use the ***rename.sh*** script in order to rename your images in the img/ directory.
-Don't worry Windows user, you'll have Bash on your OS one of these days.
+Don't worry Windows users, you'll have Bash on your OS one of these days.
 ```
 $ bash rename.sh
 ```